Lewis & Clark Graduate School of Education & Counseling

 Oregon Writing Project

 The Oregon Writing Project (OWP), a collaboration between Lewis & Clark, area schools, and the National Writing Project, offers programs designed to improve the writing of Oregon’s K-12 students and teachers.
-For over 25 years, OWP has been a vital resource for teachers across the content areas who recognize the value of using writing as a means of thinking, exploring, and increasing academic achievement with students.
+For 30 years, OWP has been a vital resource for teachers across content areas who recognize the value of using writing as a means of thinking, exploring, and increasing academic achievement with students.

 Oregon Writing Project Certificate in the Teaching of Writing

-The Certificate in the Teaching of Writing is co-sponsored by the Oregon Writing Project in cooperation with Lewis & Clark’s Graduate School of Education and Counseling as well as the Center for Community Engagement.
-This program is aimed specifically at developing teacher expertise in coaching writing for students as well as faculties.
+The Certificate in the Teaching of Writing is co-sponsored by the Oregon Writing Project in cooperation with the Lewis & Clark Graduate School of Education and Counseling Center for Community Engagement.
+This program is aimed specifically at developing teacher expertise in coaching writing for students and faculty.

-K-12 educators enrolled in the Teaching of Writing Graduate program take 16 required semester hours of coursework.
+K-12 educators enrolled in the Teaching of Writing graduate program take 14 required semester hours of coursework.
 During this program, participants gain an understanding of how to teach and coach writing.
 Teachers research their own writing curriculum, reflect on their teaching practices, read current research in writing pedagogy, and examine models of successful professional development.

 Certificate Requirements